claforte/RayTracingWeekend.jl/README.md

 # Implementation details

 This Julia code is more complicated than required, because I optimized it for execution speed rather than code simplicity.
 I also plan to support running on GPU, to see if I can match optimized SIMD C++/CUDA/ROCM performance.
+Finally, I refrained from implementing high-level optimizations like BVHs and smarter sampling, because I want a fair comparison with the C++ implementation.

 So:
 - We're using parameterized floating-point types (thanks @woclass!), which allows us to switch between Float32 and Float64 calculations, but makes the code somewhat more complex...